Jonah Hex: Weird Western Tales

 Jonah befriended a wolf named Iron Jaws when he failed to stop white settlers from slaughtering the peaceful band of Pawnee Indians who had owned him.
 Gunfighter Windy Taylor, who had taught Hex everything he knew about shooting, asked him to help find his son, Tod Taylor, who had turned outlaw.
 Tod gunned down his father and Hex was forced to kill him.
 Iron Jaws died after venturing into the desert to rescue Hex after two criminals tied him up and left him to die of exposure.
 Hex dealt with a corrupt sheriff defrauding his constituents in one town, and then a corrupt hanging judge at the next.
 He was hired by the manager of a sideshow attraction to act as his bodyguard, then murdered the man when he tried to frame him for a heinous crime.
 Finding an escaped psychopath on the run, he killed the man after learning that he was a famous murderer known as the "Gentleman Killer".
 Fort Lang was seemingly attacked by an Indian tribe, but Hex saved them after uncovering a conspiracy by railroad interests to force them off their land so it could be illegally seized.
 When some bandits Hex had been pursuing injured an old lady who had shown him kindness, he paid for her medical treatment before chasing down and butchering the men who had hurt her.

 During a hunt for criminal Blackjack Jorgis, Hex was ambushed by ex-Confederates sent by Quentin Turnbull, father of his deceased friend Jeb.
 Hex escaped death, but his friend and mentor, Hank Brewster, was shot dead and his first horse, the General, was killed by stray bullets.
 Briefly hired by the U.S. Secret Service, he toppled an assassination conspiracy against Ulysses S. Grant.
 Temporarily blinded from his injuries, he managed to take down an entire gang without his sight.
-He fought corrupt army officials in league with a greedy landowner who was organizing robbers to prey on traveling pioneers, and avenged the victims they had left to die.
+He fought corrupt army officials in league with a greedy landowner who was organizing robbers to prey on travelling pioneers, and avenged the victims they had left to die.